How to Enforce a Custody and Visitation Order in California

 - If the problem persists, talk to your attorney about filing an action for “contempt” with the court.
 Filing a contempt order is a complicated process by which you formally request the court to enforce the order after making a finding that the other parent willfully disobeyed the court.

-The process of enforcing a court-ordered custody and visitation judgement can get complicated fast.
+The process of enforcing a court-ordered custody and visitation judgment can get complicated fast.
 While we will do everything in our power to keep the process as smooth and peaceful as possible, we recommend that you keep a record of the following to ensure we are backed with the evidence we need should things escalate:

 - A hard copy of your current order.
 If other people, like grandparents, are involved, they should have a copy of the order as well.